maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-and for the specific stack (which is, the key in our histogram), we need to update its sample count:
+and for the specific stack trace (which is, the key in our histogram), we need to update the sample count:

 ```c
 SEC("perf_event")